CringeTherapy/Disabler/README.md

 #Disabler Beta v1.3.1 Instructions

+[#READ ALL OF THIS EVEN IF U JUST WANT TO DELETE GOGUARDIAN OR JUST WANT TO PLAY A GAME]

 Pls discord me if there are any problems with this (Will add my discord link when i release to public)

 #Start by downloading the file as a ZIP